zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 This lab walks you through the major features of Essbase 21c and their functionalities across the platform along with Overview of the Essbase 21c Web interface.

+In this lab, the following topics will be covered:

+* Explore the Smart View interface
+* Create Ad Hoc grids
+* Overview of Web user interface

-Estimated Lab Time: 20 minutes.
+Estimated Lab Time: *30 minutes*.

 ### Objectives